Spike Milligan: Second World War

 A Scammell Pioneer tows a howitzer of 18 Battery, 56th Heavy Regiment in Italy, 23 December 1943.

 During most of the late 1930s and early 1940s, Milligan performed as an amateur jazz vocalist, guitarist, and trumpeter before, during and after being called up for military service in the fight against Nazi Germany, but even then he wrote and performed comedy sketches as part of concerts to entertain troops.
 After his call-up, but before being sent abroad, he and fellow musician Harry Edgington (whose nickname "Edge-ying-Tong" inspired one of Milligan's most memorable musical creations, the "Ying Tong Song") composed surreal stories, filled with puns and skewed logic, as a way of staving off the boredom of life in barracks.
 A biographer describes his early dance band work: "He managed to croon like Bing Crosby and win a competition: he also played drums, guitar and trumpet, in which he was entirely self taught."
 Milligan acquired a double bass, on which he took lessons and would pluck in jazz sessions.
 He had perfect pitch.

 During the Second World War, Milligan served as a signaller in D Battery (later 19 Battery), 56th Heavy Regiment, Royal Artillery, as Gunner Milligan, 954024.
 The unit was equipped with the obsolete First World War era BL 9.2-inch howitzer and based in Bexhill on the south coast of England.
 Milligan describes training with these guns in part two of Adolf Hitler: My Part in His Downfall, claiming that, during training, gun crews resorted to shouting "bang" in unison as they had no shells with which to practise.

-Milligan's unit saw action as part of the First Army in the North African campaign and then in the succeeding Italian campaign.
-Milligan was appointed lance bombardier and was about to be promoted to bombardier, when he was wounded in action in the Italian theatre at the Battle of Monte Cassino.
+Milligan's unit – now equipped with four BL 7.2-inch howitzers – saw action as part of the First Army in the North African campaign (during which Milligan was appointed lance bombardier) and then in the succeeding Italian campaign.
+In Italy, Milligan was about to be promoted to bombardier, when he was wounded in action at the Battle of Monte Cassino.
 Subsequently, hospitalised for a mortar wound to the right leg and shell shock, he was demoted back to gunner by an unsympathetic commanding officer (identified in his war diaries as Major Evan "Jumbo" Jenkins).

-After hospitalisation, Milligan drifted through various rear-echelon military jobs in Italy, eventually becoming a full-time entertainer.
+After hospitalisation, Milligan drifted through various rear-echelon military jobs in Italy, eventually joining the Central Pool of Artists (a group he described as composed "of bomb-happy squaddies") and becoming a full-time entertainer.
 He played the guitar with a jazz and comedy group called The Bill Hall Trio in concert parties for the troops.
-After being demobilised, Milligan remained in Italy playing with the trio but returned to Britain soon after.
-While he was with the Central Pool of Artists (a group he described as composed "of bomb-happy squaddies") he began to write parodies of their mainstream plays, which displayed many of the key elements of what would later become The Goon Show (originally called Crazy People) with Peter Sellers, Harry Secombe and Michael Bentine.
+In May 1945, shortly after VE Day, Milligan was promoted to full Bombardier in recognition of his work in entertaining the troops.After being demobilised, Milligan remained in Italy playing with the trio but returned to Britain soon after.
+While he was with the CPA he began to write parodies of their mainstream plays, which displayed many of the key elements of what would later become The Goon Show (originally called Crazy People) with Peter Sellers, Harry Secombe and Michael Bentine.